 Pete’s Story

-Pete Caldes, married and a father to 3 young children, was diagnosed with a rare form of brain cancer called Anaplastic Astrocytoma in 2018.
+Peter Caldes, a married father of 3 young children, was diagnosed with a rare form of brain cancer called Anaplastic Astrocytoma in 2018.
 He spent a year at countless doctor appointments, hours of infusion treatments, daily visits from home health care nurses and therapists, and weeks in the hospital.
-Despite the hard fought battle, Pete passed away on August 17,2019 – just one year after his diagnosis.
+Despite the hard fought battle, Pete passed away on August 17, 2019 – just one year after his diagnosis.

 Pete was passionate about his interests, which included a love for Philly sports, music and movies.
 He was a generous soul, never hesitating to give to someone in need or donate to any charity.